 If the WEC Chairperson or designee determines the election or referendum result, the petition must be filed no earlier than the last meeting day of the last county board of canvassers to make a statement (i.e. complete all canvass processes outlined in Wis.
 Stat.
 Chapter 7) in the election or referendum and no later than 5:00 p.m. on the third business day after the WEC receives the last statement from the county board of canvassers.
 Wis.
 Stat. § 9.01(1)(a)1.

 For an election for President of the United States, the recount petition must be filed no later than 5:00 p.m. on the first business day after the WEC receives the last statement from a county board of canvassers for the election.
+After a presidential election, if the candidates for that office are within the recall margin, the WEC will notify the candidates and their parties when it receives the last county canvass statement.

 Questions regarding the use of campaign finance funds for a recount should be directed to the Wisconsin Ethics Commission.